PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README_en.md

 - Brightness, sound shortcut keys, and keyboard backlight control

-  - Use [ROG-HID](https://github.com/black-dragon74/ROG-HID) to control, and to use this software, you need to turn off SIP.
+  - Use [ROG-HID](https://github.com/black-dragon74/ROG-HID) to control, and to use this software, you need to turn off `SIP`.

 - S3 Sleep